 We'll be directly addressing Figma here since that's what we use in-house - but this should be applicable to any design tool and can be easily modified.

 The Headway design team wanted to create a simple visual language to help manage the status of designs that would be visible inside the design toolset (it would also be shown within Figma's live embed).
+This goes beyond basic version control.
 We had a good discussion around the approach and how each project is a little different.
-That being said, in this article, we'll keep things as abstract as possible so you can apply these methods within your own unique projects.
+That being said, in this article, we'll keep things as abstract as possible.
+Teams work in different ways at different organizations, but you can apply these methods within your own unique projects.

 Figma's default file view is great for seeing all of your design projects as a whole.
 However, when your project starts to grow and is distributed across many files it can be hard to tell which file is which.
 Along with a good naming convention, having a cover as the first page in your file with some key details can go along way.